 Beginning with version 1.1.819.0, Azure AD Connect provides you with a wizard to configure hybrid Azure AD join.
 The wizard enables you to significantly simplify the configuration process.
-If installing the required version of Azure AD Connect is not an option for you, see how to manually configure device registration.
+If installing the required version of Azure AD Connect isn't an option for you, see how to manually configure device registration.

-Sometimes, your on-premises AD users UPNs could be different from your Azure AD UPNs.
-In such cases, Windows 10 Hybrid Azure AD join provides limited support for on-premises AD UPNs based on the authentication method, domain type and Windows 10 version.
+Sometimes, on-premises AD users UPNs are different from your Azure AD UPNs.
+In these cases, Windows 10 or newer hybrid Azure AD join provides limited support for on-premises AD UPNs based on the authentication method, domain type, and Windows version.
 There are two types of on-premises AD UPNs that can exist in your environment:

-- Non-routable users UPN: A non-routable UPN does not have a verified domain.
-It is applicable only within your organization's private network.
-For example, if contoso.com is the primary domain in Azure AD, contoso.local is the primary domain in on-premises AD but is not a verifiable domain in the internet and only used within Contoso's network.
+- Non-routable users UPN: A non-routable UPN doesn't have a verified domain and is applicable only within your organization's private network.
+For example, if contoso.com is the primary domain in Azure AD and contoso.local is the primary domain in on-premises AD but isn't a verifiable domain in the internet and only used within Contoso's network.

 The information in this section applies only to an on-premises users UPN.
 It isn't applicable to an on-premises computer domain suffix (example: computer1.contoso.local).

-The table below provides details on support for these on-premises AD UPNs in Windows 10 Hybrid Azure AD join
+The following table provides details on support for these on-premises AD UPNs in Windows 10 hybrid Azure AD join

 |Type of on-premises AD UPN||Domain type||Windows 10 version||Description|